smolderdev/smolders-ultimatum/README.md

 #### Visual Improvements
 Resource packs contribute the most to gameplay, with upgrades being made to items, blocks, models, UI, HUD, and even sounds.
 Although this pack improves the game significantly with the default rendering settings, shaders make use of the many PBR features built into most of the resource packs, allowing you to immerse yourself in an enhanced Minecraft experience.
 ## Included Content
 As this modpack is built using resources developed by others, I must give credit where it is due.
-Below are lists of every mod, resource pack, and shader with the name (clickable and redirects to its Modrinth page), the category, and description.
+Below are listings of every mod, resource pack, and shader with the name (clickable and redirects to its Modrinth page), the category, and description.
 #### Mods
 I wouldn't be able to call this a modpack if it didn't contain any mods.
 |Name|Description|